 Getting to the Island

-- As mentioned earlier there is two car ferry connection to the Island Brac
+- As mentioned earlier, there are two car ferry connections to the Island Brac:

 - Makarska – Sumartin